Mercer County Nursing Home Abuse Lawyer

 Types of Nursing Home Abuse

-While there are many types of nursing home abuse, it is not always easy to identify when it is happening.
+While there are many types of nursing home abuse in Mercer County, it is not always easy to identify when it is happening.
 In most cases, elders do not want to talk about it because they are ashamed or embarrassed, or because they are simply not aware that it is happening.
 This can make it even more difficult for both the elder and their family members.